dawae54/resolvefy/README.md

 - Encoding options (CRF/CBR mode, values) are in an advanced collapsible section.
 - Ensure the ffmpeg on your system includes the SVT-AV1 encoder and libopus if you need AV1/Opus encoding.
 Some distributions do not include SVT-AV1 by default; it may require manual compilation or alternative repositories.
-- The GTK UI uses libadwaita file dialogs.
-In sandboxed desktop environments (e.g., Flatpak), xdg-desktop-portal may still be required by the runtime.